IRS: While it may be fun to bet on football, there are legal responsibilities

 Jaguars teal

-IRS officials say seek tax preparation advice on winnings from wagering on football games, ignorance of the law can lead to trouble.
+IRS officials recommend seeking tax preparation advice on winnings from wagering on football games.

-Now that the first full weekend of college and NFL games are under the belt, the Internal Revenue Service is advising those wagering on games to mind legal limits on gambling.
+Now that the first full weekend of college and NFL games are under the belt, the IRS is advising those wagering on games to mind legal limits on gambling.

-Whether you might have bet on the Jacksonville Jaguars or the Miami Dolphins in the inner-state NLF matchup in South Florida Sunday afternoon, IRS officials are advising those who wager to stay within the law and report winnings.
-The IRS acknowledges about 50% of Americans have placed a bet on sports with the growth of online wagering at some time and most are unaware of some of the legal limits.
+Whether you might have bet on the Jacksonville Jaguars or the Miami Dolphins in the in-state NFL matchup in South Florida Sunday afternoon, IRS officials are advising those who wager to stay within the law and report winnings.
+The IRS acknowledges that about 50% of Americans have placed a bet on sports with the growth of online wagering at some time and most are unaware of some of the legal limits.

 “Sports betting has grown exponentially in the past five years and is more common than ever.
 While online gambling is easily accessible, it’s not always legal,” said IRS Criminal Investigation Chief Guy Ficco.
 “As this year’s football season kicks off, IRS-CI special agents are continuing to monitor trends and using our expertise to root out criminal activity related to illegal gambling like money laundering and tax evasion.”